Pennsylvania One Health Consortium

 Wondwossen Gebreyes, DVM, PhD, DACVPM

-Distinguished Professor of Molecular Epimdeiology; President, Global One Health and Founder and CEO, One Health Global Alliance (OHGA)
+Distinguished Professor of Molecular Epidemiology, The Ohio State University, President, Global One Health and Founder and CEO, One Health Global Alliance (OHGA)

 Dr. Wondwossen A. Gebreyes is an internationally recognized educator, scientist, and global health leader dedicated to capacity building through integrated training, applied research, and engagement at the global level.